codefellows/seattle-javascript-401d21/back-end/03-asynchronous-callbacks/README.md

 ![cf](http://i.imgur.com/7v5ASc8.png) 03: Asynchronous Callbacks
 =====================================

+## Daily Plan
+- Notes:
+    - Anything top of mind?
+    - Career Coaching Assignments _heads up that they're coming!!_

+- Node Callback Pattern
+- The Event Loop
+- Recursion
+    - Quick code challenge _sum all numbers from 0 to n_
+    - Lets solve it with a call stack exercise
+- Async (concurrency)
+- FS Module _working with the file system_
+    - Buffers _Introduction_
+- Testing Async Code
+  - Tell it when it can be `done` OR just `return` the async code...

+- Lab Preview
+    - Lab Setups _Code challenges and general labs_
+    - Whiteboard Process Discussion

 # Learning Objectives
 * Students will understand the how synchronous and asynchronous code runs in the Javascript runtime
 * Students will be able to manage asynchronous data flow using error first callbacks